How Contract Staffing Works? A Step-by-Step Guide

 5. Video interviewing

 Ever since the pandemic and the rise of remote work, video interviewing has gained a lot of popularity.
-It allows the non-IT recruiter to follow the candidate’s style of speaking a lot better, understand how much conviction they have, and how honest they are being with the assignments and the background references they have submitted.
+It allows the non-IT recruiter to follow the candidate’s style of speaking a lot better, understand how much conviction they have, and how honest they are with the assignments and the background references they have submitted.

 6. Background checks

 Better to embrace the facts sooner than later.
-It hurts the candidate experience when the background checks at a later stage fail for whatever reason.
+It hurts the candidate’s experience when the background checks at a later stage fail for whatever reason.
 So, it is better to conduct these background checks early in the recruitment process.

 GoodHire has nearly 250 million records verified with several separate background checks, which include drug tests and overall health.